Winter Boarding for Hedgehogs

 - He needs worming with medication that includes treatment for lungworm e.g. Panacur or Ivomectin injection (from the vet).

-- Please explain to the children that stress can kill him.
+- Please explain to any children that stress can kill him.

 - He’ll probably need to stay until April/May before he is released back to the wild weighing at least 1lb.

-- You can volunteer to make hibernation boxes for garden hedgehogs that are big enough to hibernate by them selves.
+Or volunteer to make them for Hedgehog Care.
+These will keep garden hedgehogs, that are big enough to hibernate by them selves, alive.